Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

-\begin{proof} By Proposition \ref{prop:SF-in-products}, $m$ is the degree of the extension over which all the elliptic curve factors $E_i$ become isogenous.
+\begin{proof} We know that $m$ is the degree of the extension over which all the elliptic curve factors $E_i$ become isogenous.
 This is precisely the least common multiple of the $m_{E_i}$'s.
-From Table \ref{table:elliptic-curves}, we can calculate the various possibilities for the $\lcm$'s depending on the parity of $d$. \end{proof}
+From \Cref{table:elliptic-curves}, we can calculate the various possibilities for the $\lcm$'s depending on the parity of $d$. \end{proof}